we-are-Joinup/provider-api-doc/source/includes/_integrations.md

 You can use a generic user for the integration or you can use a specific user for every request.
 So, if you want to request a service to `John Smith`, you will create ([signup][signup]) a user for `John Smith` in our system the first time, and after it you will create a service in our system.
 If `John Smith` wants another service, you do not have to create a user the next time.
 See more info in [AAI][aai] section.

 To track services we recommend to use [Current endpoint][current-service].
 Although we enable [push notifications][push], polling is highly recommended.
-We recommend you to call one of these endpoints every 30 seconds or one time per minute for good feedback about your services.
+We recommend you to call to this endpoint every 30 seconds or one time per minute for good feedback about your services.

 ### 2.2.2 Where to continue?